jinwoov/OPS301/Reading/Reading2.md

     - packet switching: breaking down data into independent component called packets.
     - Message switching: sends message in its entirety from the source node.
 - Ports: Ports are suite or room numbers if IP address is hotel.
+- Network cable types: most common network cable types are Ethernet twisted pair, coaxial and fiber optic.
+The choice of cable will be depending on the network setting.

+# Examples of computer networks
 -